syncfusion-content/xamarin.android-docs/xamarin-android/SfCircularGauge/how-to.md

 ## Changing the gauge size

 The [`CircularCoefficient`](https://help.syncfusion.com/cr/xamarin-android/Syncfusion.SfGauge.Android~Com.Syncfusion.Gauges.SfCircularGauge.SfCircularGauge~CircularCoefficient.html) property is used to change the diameter of the gauge.
-It ranges from 0 to 1, and the default value is 1.
+This offset ranges from 0 to 1, and the default value is 1.

 {% highlight c# %}